 I’ll have more to say about your campaign in the days ahead.

 LINKS TO THIS STORY (cut and paste the entire link below and not

 WHAT OTHERS SAY ABOUT ANDY MARTIN:

 One author has

-Martin is revolutionizing journalism… [Andy] brings to
+Another said “Andy Martin is revolutionizing journalism… [Andy] brings to

-online journalism what Rush Limbaugh [brings] to radio or Michael Moore to film: sleek little stories
+online journalism what Rush Limbaugh [brings] to radio or Michael Moore to film:

-American journalists that are “standing UP” [to Obama] are, Andy
+“The only American journalists that are ‘standing UP’ [to Obama] are, Andy

 legendary New Hampshire, New York and Chicago-based muckraker, author,